Ryan O'Neal, star of "Love Story" and "Paper Moon," is dead at 82

 Patrick Ryan O'Neal was born on April 20, 1941, in Los Angeles, according to his website.
 He trained as a professional boxer before landing his first job in television as a stuntman.
 Later, in the 1960s, he got his first major role on the prime-time soap opera "Peyton Place."

 But O'Neal's breakout role came with the film adaptation of the best-selling novel "Love Story," in which he starred opposite Ali MacGraw.
-The performance garnered him an Academy Award nomination.
+The film was a major hit at the box office and O'Neal's performance garnered him an Academy Award nomination.

+"Love Story" was a reboot of "Romeo & Juliet" written by Erich Segal.
+In the film, directed by Arthur Hiller, O'Neal played a rich Harvard legacy student, Oliver Barrett IV, and McGraw played a working-class girl, Jenny.

+"There was a strange love affair that was going on on the set with everyone," O'Neal told CBS Sunday Morning in 2021.
+"And we just were part of that, Ali and I."

 "Ryan was a very generous man who has always been there to help his loved ones for decade upon decade," Patrick O'Neal wrote on Instagram.
 "I hope the first thing he brags about in Heaven is how he sparred 2 rounds with Joe Frazier in 1966, on national TV, with Muhammad Ali doing the commentary, and went toe to toe with Smokin' Joe."